 - In a deep-frying pan add oil, when hot add the chicken and fry until golden in color.
 Keep aside.

 - In a pan, add oil when hot, add the onion and sauté until translucent.
 Add garlic, dry chili, ginger, and sauté for one minute.
 Add the rest of sauce ingredients and let it come to a boil.

-- Mix three tablespoon of cornstarch with three tablespoon water and add to the previous sauce.
+- Add the cornstarch slurry to the previous sauce.
 Keep stirring until it thickens then add the fried chicken and mix well.

 - If you use chicken bouillon to make stock, then mix one chicken bouillon with 2 ½ cups water.